 The Kansas Jayhawks are a popular team nationwide.
 As a result, it isn’t hard for cord-cutters to watch all their games throughout the season.
 Read on to get all the details.

 In a hurry?
 Jayhawks games air mostly on ESPN and related channels but you will also see them on CBS and FS1.
 When they aren’t on live TV, you can see them on ESPN+.
-This is an important point for our top streaming choice:
+These services will allow you to watch most games live:

 - Sling TV: This low-cost service allows you to select just the channel lineup you want.
 Save a bundle with Sling TV.

 If you can’t watch your favorite sports because of your location, get ExpressVPN to access the content you deserve.